Bhikampali

 Bhikampali is a medium-sized village in the Jharsuguda district of Odisha, India.
-It is situated on the banks of Badkelo River in the foothill of Chhelia Pahad.
+It is situated on the banks of Saan-kelo River in the foothill of Chhelia Pahad.
 The village is located at a distance of 60 km from the district headquarter of Jharsuguda.
 It is within the Brajarajnagar assembly constituency, and the Bargarh Parliament constituency.
 As of 2011 census, its population is 920.

 Etymology

 The name Bhikampali is derived from Sanskrit word 'Vikhsapally' which itself is a combination of words 'Vikhsa' and 'Pally'.
 It later took the flavour of local Koshali language and became Bhikamapali.

 History

 The ancient town of Padampur was submerged in the backwater of Hirakud Dam when construction of the dam was completed in 1957.
 This led to people of Padampur town to relocated to multiple nearby small villages located in higher altitudes.
 One diaspora settled in a very small village named 'Vikshapally' around 2 km from the submerged town.
 This led to the settlement of the village now known as Bhikampali.